Surfing: Learning

 Surfing can be broken into several skills: paddling strength, positioning to catch the wave, timing, and balance.
-Paddling out requires strength, but also the mastery of techniques to break through oncoming waves (duck diving, eskimo roll also known as turtle).
+Paddling out requires strength, but also the mastery of techniques to break through oncoming waves (duck diving, eskimo roll also known as turtle roll).
 Take-off positioning requires experience at predicting the wave set and where it will break.
 The surfer must pop up quickly as soon as the wave starts pushing the board forward.
 Preferred positioning on the wave is determined by experience at reading wave features including where the wave is breaking.
 Balance plays a crucial role in standing on a surfboard.
 Thus, balance training exercises are good preparation.
-Practicing with a balance board, longboard (skateboard) or swing board helps novices master the art of surfing.
+Practicing with a balance board, longboard (skateboard), surfskate or swing board helps novices master the art of surfing.
+However, it's important to note that these land-based training methods have faced criticism within the surf coaching community.
+Concerns include the potential for developing poor surfing style and habits, such as excessive wiggling, due to training on flat surfaces which do not accurately mimic the dynamic nature of ocean waves.

+To address these limitations, training in a skate bowl is recommended.
+Skate bowls can offer a more realistic simulation of the centrifugal forces experienced while surfing.
+This type of training helps in developing better control and style by replicating the curved, wave-like shapes and motions surfers encounter in the water.
+Integrating skate bowl training can provide a more comprehensive preparation for the surfing experience, balancing the benefits of basic balance training with the nuances of wave dynamics.

 The repetitive cycle of paddling, popping up, and balancing requires stamina and physical strength.
 Having a proper warm-up routine can help prevent injuries.

 Equipment

 Surfing can be done on various equipment, including surfboards, longboards, stand up paddle boards (SUPs), bodyboards, wave skis, skimboards, kneeboards, surf mats and macca's trays.
 Surfboards were originally made of solid wood and were large and heavy (often up to 12 ft long and having a mass of 150 lb).
 Lighter balsa wood surfboards (first made in the late 1940s and early 1950s) were a significant improvement, not only in portability, but also in increasing maneuverability.

 Most modern surfboards are made of fiberglass foam (PU), with one or more wooden strips or "stringers", fiberglass cloth, and polyester resin (PE).
 An emerging board material is epoxy resin and Expanded Polystyrene foam (EPS) which is stronger and lighter than traditional PU/PE construction.
 Even newer designs incorporate materials such as carbon fiber and variable-flex composites in conjunction with fiberglass and epoxy or polyester resins.
 Since epoxy/EPS surfboards are generally lighter, they will float better than a traditional PU/PE board of similar size, shape and thickness.
 This makes them easier to paddle and faster in the water.
 However, a common complaint of EPS boards is that they do not provide as much feedback as a traditional PU/PE board.
 For this reason, many advanced surfers prefer that their surfboards be made from traditional materials.